zhairong/shorturl/README.md

 * the mapping shorturl to orignal url should be invalidated after a timespan if the shorturl not used.
 * URL redirection should happen in real-time with minimal latency.
 * shorturl should be random generated, not guessable.
+* short as possible so that more longurl can be mapped.
 * to find out:  memories, storage for how many usages.
 ### API
 * reading map shorturl to longurl